Should I see a doctor in-person or online?

 - If you’re seeing a doctor online, click the link sent to your email to join a secure online telehealth appointment.
 If you’re seeing a doctor in person, go to their office at the time of your appointment.

 - If you are prescribed medication and choose medication delivery, it is usually delivered to your home within 2-3 business days.
 Otherwise, you can select a local pharmacy often with same-day pick-up.
 Providers on Sesame can prescribe anything deemed medically appropriate, except for the limited set of controlled substances (as defined under the Controlled Substances Act).

-However, if you are experiencing a medical emergency, call 9-1-1 or go to the nearest emergency room immediately.
+If you are experiencing a medical emergency, do not use telehealth.
+Instead, call 9-1-1 or go to your nearest emergency room immediately.

 Can my provider prescribe medication?